wigging/wigging.github.io/posts/javascript/load-html.md

 ---
-title: Load content from HTML files
+title: Load content from HTML files with JavaScript
 date: March 26, 2023
 ---